starr-dusT/gitlab-ci/README.md

 ## Job execution in native context

-gitlabci-local runs every jobs in the specified Docker image.
+gitlabci-local runs every jobs in the specified container image.

 For specific local purposes where the native host context is wished,
 where the host tools, folders or credentials are required,